electro-smith/libDaisy/examples/SPI/README.md

 Which direction data will travel.
 Must be specified by the user.

 - `SpiHandle::Config::Direction::TWO_LINES`.
 Data goes both ways.
 Each line only goes one direction. i.e. MOSI -> MISO and MISO <- MOSI.
 This is full duplex.
 - `SpiHandle::Config::Direction::TWO_LINES_TX_ONLY`.
-We'll only send data.
-If we're master: MOSI->.
-If we're slave MISO->.
+The Daisy will only send data.
+If Daisy's the main device: MOSI->.
+If the Daisy's a follower MISO->.
 This is simplex TX.
 - `SpiHandle::Config::Direction::TWO_LINES_RX_ONLY`.
-We'll only read data.
-If we're master MISO<-.
-If we're slave MOSI<-.
+The Daisy will only read data.
+If Daisy;s the main device MISO<-.
+If Daisy's a follower MOSI<-.
 This is simplex RX.
 - `SpiHandle::Config::Direction::ONE_LINE`.
 Data goes both ways over one line. i.e. MOSI <-> MISO.
 This is half duplex.

 `spi_conf.data_size`